waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Kasplat in ?
 Box stays as Tiny
 - Low Kasplat in Galleon Water unobtainable glitchless
 - Give Moves isn't called
+- Remove TGrounds/Open Japes
+- Restarting a minigame takes you to another minigame